 One senses the growing inevitability of further arrests amongst former or current board members.
 Exactly what punishment might be meted out to directors and board members convicted of wrongdoing is unknown, but the situation continues to be closely monitored by many news outlets.
 VW’s (presumably vast) media spend to underpin positive public perception of the organisation has not brought the carmaker out of the woods just yet.

-Knowing that one of the people at the very top of Porsche Motorsport success has been arrested for allegedly cheating air quality regulations leaves an unpleasant taste, it’s not going to be too surprising if some people extrapolate a flexible regard for passenger vehicle legislation into the possibility of bending a few rules to win a world championship.
-I prefer not to think like this, but YMMV.
+Knowing that one of the people at the very top of Porsche Motorsport success has been arrested for allegedly cheating air quality regulations leaves an unpleasant taste.
 It is also very hard to accept that Volkswagen remains the only car manufacturer that has ever done this sort of thing, so who is investigating the rest of them?

 Diesel Emissions effect on Porsche SE